neonmercenary/procurement_repo/README.md

 # ❄️ Zero Degree & SnowGate: The Institutional Settlement Layer

-**Zero Degree** is a high-performance procurement engine bridging legacy Enterprise Resource Planning (ERP) systems with decentralized, real-world asset (RWA) settlement.
+**Zero Degree** is a high-performance procurement engine bridging legacy Enterprise Resource Planning (ERP) systems with decentralized, AUTONOMOUS settlement on Avalanche.

 By leveraging **SnowGate**, a programmable treasury firewall built on **Avalanche**, we eliminate the "T+32" day settlement gap, replacing manual reconciliation with **Atomic Delivery-vs-Payment (DvP)**.